 Students are able to make use of the online and hardcopy ADRs that are archived from previous MFA graduates.
 These provide excellent examples of the articulation of artistic practice through creative research methodology.

-Two seminar programs are presented in every year involving students from within the program as well as guests.
-The Post Graduate Researc Seminars are offered twice a year and the MA Public Space also runs seminars yearly.
+The Postgraduate Research Seminars (PRS) are offered twice a year and the MA Public Space also runs seminars yearly.
 All of these events provide opportunities to see students give concise and focussed presentations on their creative research.

 RMIT will provide you with resources and tools for learning in this course through our online systems.

 The University Library has extensive resources for Art students.
 The Library has produced a subject guide that includes quality online and print resources for your studies [http://rmit.libguides.com/sb.php?subject_id=67925]

 The MFA has a very extensive searchable reading list, which is made available to all enrolled students.